Werner-Staeblein/Project-2-modified-resubmit/README.md

 ### As a first time user

-- As a first time website visitor I want to receive instructions what the quiz is about
+- As a first-time website visitor I want to receive instructions on what the quiz is about
 - I want to easily and intuitively navigate through the quiz
 - I want to know where to start the quiz indicated by a 'Start JS Quiz' button
-- I want want to know the number of questions already answered (progress indication/bar) during the trivia round
+- I want to know the number of questions already answered (progress indication/bar) during the trivia round
 - I want to receive immediate feedback whether I have clicked an answer or not yet clicked and answer
-- I want to have the immediate feedback in the form of color, audio feedback if I wanto to, and feedaback whether I have correctly clicked an answer
+- I want to have immediate feedback in the form of color, audio feedback if I want to, and feedback on whether I have correctly clicked an answer
 - I want to see the progress of correct and incorrect answers clicked during my trivia round
 - I want to see the points achieved at the end of the trivia round in addition to the progress tracking of correct and incorrect answers during the trivia round
 - I want to restart the quiz either while I am taking the quiz or at the end of the quiz (user control)
 - I want to see different questions each time that I am running the quiz for the app to be more entertaining
 - I want to see all trivia questions including their respective answers at the end of a round.
-This is in addition to the immediate feedback provided during the trivia round where user feedback is already provided when an answer was chosen
+This is in addition to the immediate feedback provided during the trivia round where user feedback is already provided when an answer is chosen

 ### As a returning user